Daniel-Andarge/Agro-API/README.md

 ## About The Project

-AgroAPI is a RESTful web service designed to function as a backend solution for B2B applications in the poultry and dairy farming sectors.
-Developed as part of my capstone project for the ALX-Africa Software Engineering program, with a focus on backend development, AgroAPI enhances the agricultural supply chain by directly linking farmers with buyers and farm input providers.
-By eliminating intermediaries, the platform improves operational efficiency and promotes greater transparency across the industry.
+**AgroAPI** is a RESTful web service designed as a backend solution for a B2B digital portal in the poultry and dairy farming sectors.
+Developed as part of my capstone project for the ALX-Africa Software Engineering program, AgroAPI focuses on enhancing the agricultural supply chain by directly connecting SMEs in the poultry and dairy industries with reliable buyers and farm input providers.
+By eliminating intermediaries, the platform improves operational efficiency, promotes greater transparency, and fosters stronger relationships within the agricultural community.
+This innovative solution empowers farmers to access essential resources and markets, ultimately contributing to the growth and sustainability of the sector.

 ### Problem Statement: